softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

     * Private subnet which is to be used for the private network interface of the instance.
 Accepted values are primary private networks and can be found [here](https://control.softlayer.com/network/subnets).
     * *Optional*

-**Custom bare metal server only attributes**
+**Monthly bare metal server only attributes**

 * `package_key_name` | *string*
-    * Custom bare metal server's package key name.
-This attribute is only used when a new custom bare metal server is created.
+    * Monthly bare metal server's package key name.
+This attribute is only used when a new monthly bare metal server is created.
     * You can find available key names in the [link](https://api.softlayer.com/rest/v3/SoftLayer_Product_Package/getAllObjects?objectFilter={"type":{"keyName":{"operation":"BARE_METAL_CPU"}}}).
 You need your username and api_key to access to the page.
     * *Optional*
 * `process_key_name` | *string*
-    * Custom bare metal server's process key name.
-This attribute is only used when a new custom bare metal server is created.
+    * Monthly bare metal server's process key name.
+This attribute is only used when a new monthly bare metal server is created.
     * Note the package key ID from the [link](https://api.softlayer.com/rest/v3/SoftLayer_Product_Package/getAllObjects?objectFilter={"type":{"keyName":{"operation":"BARE_METAL_CPU"}}}) and replace **PACKAGE_ID** in the [link](https://api.softlayer.com/rest/v3/SoftLayer_Product_Package/PACKAGE_ID/getItems?objectMask=mask[prices[id,categories[id,name,categoryCode],capacityRestrictionType,capacityRestrictionMinimum,capacityRestrictionMaximum,locationGroupId]]) to your package key ID.
 Select a process key name from available process key names.
     * *Optional*
 * `disk_key_names` | *list*
     * Array of internal disk key names.
-This attribute is only used when a new custom bare metal server is created.
+This attribute is only used when a new monthly bare metal server is created.
     * Note the package key ID from the [link](https://api.softlayer.com/rest/v3/SoftLayer_Product_Package/getAllObjects?objectFilter={"type":{"keyName":{"operation":"BARE_METAL_CPU"}}}) and replace **PACKAGE_ID** in the [link](https://api.softlayer.com/rest/v3/SoftLayer_Product_Package/PACKAGE_ID/getItems?objectMask=mask[prices[id,categories[id,name,categoryCode],capacityRestrictionType,capacityRestrictionMinimum,capacityRestrictionMaximum,locationGroupId]]) to your package key ID.
 Select a disk key name from available disk key names.
+    * *Optional*
+* `os_key_name` | *string*
+    * An operating system key name that will be used to provision the computing instance.
+    * Note the package key ID from the [link](https://api.softlayer.com/rest/v3/SoftLayer_Product_Package/getAllObjects?objectFilter={"type":{"keyName":{"operation":"BARE_METAL_CPU"}}}) and replace **PACKAGE_ID** in the [link](https://api.softlayer.com/rest/v3/SoftLayer_Product_Package/PACKAGE_ID/getItems?objectMask=mask[prices[id,categories[id,name,categoryCode],capacityRestrictionType,capacityRestrictionMinimum,capacityRestrictionMaximum,locationGroupId]]) to your package key ID.
+Select a OS key name from available OS key names.
     * *Optional*
 * `redundant_network` | *boolean*
     * If `redundant_network` is `true`, two physical network interfaces will be provided with a bonding configuration.